ISISScientificComputing/ml-peak-finding/documents/stage1/generating_simulated_data.md

 Running the Tool
 ================

-The general syntax for running the `scd-sim` module can be is as follows:
+The general syntax for running the `scd-sim` module is as follows:

 ```bash
 python scd-sim <command> <options>